uvarc/rc-website/content/userinfo/rivanna/software/orca.md

 # License and Permission
 We have an "ACADEMIA" license.
 Usage is restricted to academic purposes.
 Please contact us if you need access to the software.

-# SLURM script template
+# Slurm script template

-Below is a SLURM script template.
+Below is a Slurm script template.
 Please note that:

 - Loading the `orca` module will automatically load `gcc` and `openmpi`.
 Do not load the latter manually.
 - For your convenience we have defined the environment variable `orcadir` in the module.